-Section 12- Safeguarding in the Curriculum -
+Section-14 Safeguarding in the Curriculum

 Children are taught about safeguarding in schools.
-The following areas are among those addressed in PSHE/RSE and in the wider curriculum.
+The following areas are among those addressed in PSHE/RSE and in the wider curriculum using materials accredited by the PSHE Association.
+These are just some examples.